 In terms of population replacement, Europe is going out of business.
 Of the 10 nations with the lowest fertility rates worldwide, 9 are in Europe.
 No European nation has anything approaching a replacement-level birthrate….(Full Story)

-By now you must wonder how we got from the 1960s UN objective of Zero-Population Growth to the present calamity of accelerating population reduction.
+How did we get from the 1960s UN objective of Zero-Population Growth to the present calamity of accelerating population reduction?
 It was easy.
+Simply change the advice from “have fewer children” to “do not have children.”
 It required a motivator that the social engineers in charge and control of global population growth could make palatable and have the masses swallow: Save the Planet — Reduce the Human Population.

 Here is how that is made to work:

 Volume 12, Number 11: 18 March 2009

 Politicians who bow to the demands of the world’s climate alarmists have long sought various means of reducing anthropogenic CO2 emissions.
 To date, the measures they have proposed have been rather mundane, focusing primarily on reducing emissions associated with one’s household activities and transportation habits.
 For example, we have been encouraged to replace our incandescent light bulbs with more energy efficient ones.
 We’ve also been asked to participate in municipal recycling programs, to drive less, to car pool or to utilize public transportation.
 But the “rules of the road” will soon be become much more stringent, and you and I may be asked – if not mandated by law – to make an unprecedented lifestyle change that could dramatically curtail one of our most cherished personal freedoms, all in the name of “saving the planet.”